puppetlabs-toy-chest/razor-server/README.md

 ## What does Razor do anyway ?

-Project Razor is a power control, provisioning, and management application designed to deploy both bare-metal and virtual computer resources.
+Razor is a power control, provisioning, and management application designed to deploy both bare-metal and virtual computer resources.
 Razor provides broker plugins for integration with third party configuration systems such as Puppet.

 Razor does this by discovering new nodes using [facter](https://github.com/puppetlabs/facter), tagging nodes using facts